 - You are likely to be eligible for a discharge of debt at the end of the repayment period you agree to

 - You may prefer the quick and easy liquidation of Chapter 7 bankruptcy if you’re not concerned about losing your assets and property

 - Chapter 7 Bankruptcy is off the table for 6 years after filing Chapter 13

 - You are still obligated to pay certain debts after your repayment plan ends, including those applicable to liens on your property

 - You will not have much control over your disposable income for the duration of the repayment period

 Find Out if Chapter 13 Bankruptcy Is the Right Choice for You

 Speaking with a local attorney about your debt situation is the first step to financial recovery.
 When you’re struggling to make payments on your house, car, or other property and you’re facing threats of foreclosure or repossession, Chapter 13 bankruptcy might be an option that can benefit you in the long run.
 Without speaking with an experienced bankruptcy attorney, you run the risk of making a mistake that can cost more into the foreseeable future.

 New Mexico Financial & Family Law has been helping Albuquerque and New Mexico residents with their debt troubles for decades.
 We are determined to find the best course of action for you and get you on the track back to financial stability as soon as possible.
-Call us today at (505) 503-1637 or contact us online, you may be entitled to a free consultation.
+Call us today at (505) 503-1637 or contact us online.

 We are a debt relief agency and have practiced bankruptcy law for a combined 50 years.
 Our services include helping individuals and couples file for bankruptcy relief under the Bankruptcy Code.